Skip to content

 On the day of the election, you go along to the polling station shown on the card, give your address and name, and are given a ballot paper.
 There is lots of information in the polling station to help you, and our staff are happy to give you more help.
 You do not need your poll card to vote, but you do have to be a registered elector.

 You mark your vote in secret on the ballot paper in a cubicle and put it in the sealed ballot box.
 The ballot boxes are only opened after the polling stations have closed and they are taken to a central counting place.
 No one knows how you voted.

 You can choose to vote by post rather than going to your polling station.
 If you have a postal vote, you cannot vote at a polling station.

-If you want to vote by post you can download a Postal Vote Application Form (12kB).
-Please make sure you print with the Page Scaling set to "None".
+If you want to vote by post you can download a Postal Vote Application Form (12kB) (please print with Page Scaling set to "None").

 We include instructions on how to return the postal vote, with a security statement that you have to complete with your signature and date of birth.
 You have to return this to us, with the ballot paper(s), before the close of polling on the day of the election.

 We compare the signature and date of birth on your statement with those on your application.
 The vote cannot be counted if they do not match.